 Due to liquidity (profitability) concerns, banks have significantly tightened lending standards.
 Here are some of the increased lending standards he mentioned to me:

-- Temporarily stopped allowing for cash-out refinances
+- At one point, Wells Fargo temporarily stopped allowing for cash-out refinances

 - Schedule E income (rental income) is no longer includd when calculating how much a person can borrow – big shocker